 - Starbucks is a community participant in the specialty coffee industry.
 Their scientists speak at coffee events, their baristas compete in high-level competitions, and they even sponsor the big SCAA trade show every year.

 Well, I can’t exactly answer this question for you.
 People I respect in the coffee world sit on both sides of the table.
 However, I will give you my own personal thoughts:

 Starbucks is a key global player in the coffee world.
 They pioneered coffee culture in the United States and paved the way for specialty coffee.
 They have long been considered “specialty coffee” even before the specialty coffee industry became a thing.

 I believe Starbucks sacrifices quality for scale.
 And while I’m sad about it, I understand.
 I’m grateful that Starbucks made specialty coffee possible and that they slowly follow and validate the trends of the specialty community.

 For these reasons, I only give Starbucks an honorary “specialty” label.

-But, like I said, I don’t like their coffee.
-It’s over roasted, lacks nuance, and isn’t selected with nearly as much scrutiny as coffees are chosen from other specialty coffee companies.
+Otherwise, it’s over roasted, lacks nuance, and isn’t selected with nearly as much scrutiny as coffees are chosen from other specialty coffee companies.

-I’d pick JavaPresse coffee over Starbucks coffee anyday.
+I’d pick JavaPresse Coffee over Starbucks coffee any day.

-We tell you all about the origin farms.
-We give you the exact roast date.
-We share our detailed tasting notes with you.
 We give you all this information so that you can enjoy your daily brew to the fullest.